About Gene Gill Miniatures...

 Most people ask: "How long does it take to make one?"
 This depends on how complicated the architectural design is and how much exterior detail is involved.
 Notre Dame took 4 months and the U. S. Capitol took 6 months to complete.
 But in general, the artist can complete an average Landmark in 2 to 3 weeks, working 10 hours per day and 7 days per week.

-Because the replicas are quite accurate and the scale is so small, Gill is able to produce only 10 to 12 Landmark pieces per year.
+Because the replicas are quite accurate and the scale is so small, Gill is able to currently produce only 6 to 8 Landmark pieces per year.

 Photo showing the scale of miniatures